-For many cars this feature is not going to be an option.
-If your boot unlocks with the main doors and has an external handle or button to open it, then this would be a pointless.
-However for other vehicles it can be extremely useful.
+For many cars, this feature is not going to be an option.
+If your boot unlocks with the main doors and has an external handle or button to open it, then this would be pointless.
+However, for other vehicles, it can be extremely useful.

 To make this happen I installed a boot release actuator and wired it up to the Cobra alarm system.
 The actuator attaches to the lock rod inside the boot lid and pulls the rod when the alarms remote button is pressed.

-If you have a button on the dash or on the drivers door then it it fairly obvious that the car has one, however not all cars have a button.
+If you have a button on the dash or on the drivers’ door then it fairly obvious that the car has one, however not all cars have a button.

 Take the Toyota Altezza or Gen 6 Honda Accord Euro/Torneo for example.
-Both of these cars have built in boot pop, yet there is not button inside the vehicle.
+Both of these cars have built-in boot pop, yet there is no button inside the vehicle.

-Both cars have a lever between the drivers seat and the door so unless you are in the know you probably won’t be aware that this is a feature that can be added to your car alarm (assuming it support this feature) for little to no extra cost to the total install.
+Both cars have a lever between the driver’s seat and the door.
+Unless you are in the know you probably won’t be aware that this is a feature that can be added to your car alarm.
+The best bit is it will be for little to no extra cost to the total install.

-Even if you don’t have factory boot pop, a actuator can be added to most vehicles and typically will cost about $140.00 have installed.
+Even if you don’t have factory boot pop, an actuator can be added to most vehicles and typically will cost about $140.00 have installed.

 Remote Controls With Boot Pop

 How each one works tends to differ between brands.
 Some work with a single press, others require an extended press and then there are systems that use a double press.

 For all the systems I deal with I have it listed as an option if the alarm has it.